Divyareddy8/Divyareddy8/README.md

 - 👋 Hi, I’m @Divya
 - 👀 I’m interested in web development and software engineering.
-- 🌱 I’m currently learning React.js and exploring backend technologies like Node.js and Django.
+- 🌱 I’m currently exploring backend technologies.
 - 💞️ I’m looking to collaborate on open-source projects related to web dev.
 - 📫 How to reach me: You can reach me via gmail at (divyaradiant56@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/divya-reddy-455481270/).
 - 😄 Pronouns: She/Her